 Do not apportion blame but decide on what should be done from now on in your relationship with your child.
 Do not try to make up for past mistakes by becoming overly permissive but set out in a new direction with your child.

-When faced with a difficult or stressful relationship with your child you can seek for help from a counsellor, social worker or a mediator.
+When faced with a difficult or stressful relationship with your child you can seek for help from a counsellor or child psychologist.

 Help your children know God